 You don’t need to use grease for your brake pads.
 They’re definitely not going to affect the functionality of your brake pads, so if you think that you have to do this to avoid damaging your brakes then you don’t need to worry.

-You can consider using copper grease for your brake pads whenever you hear that they’re starting to squeak and get a little annoying.
+You can consider using copper grease like this one by Permatex for your brake pads whenever you hear that they’re starting to squeak and get a little annoying.
 But don’t worry about it effecting your cars brakes or anything like that.

 How often should I apply grease?